ErlendTregde/ErlendTregde/README.md

 # 🌟 Welcome to My GitHub!

 Hi there!
 I'm **Erlend Tregde** – a passionate software developer, gamer, and tech enthusiast.
-I love diving into complex problems, creating innovative solutions, and exploring the endless possibilities of programming.
-Whether it's game development, machine learning, or web development, I’m always ready to take on new challenges!

 ---